isomerpages/mlaw-cmc/_partner-with-us/4-request-for-collaterals.md

 <div class="image"><img src="/images/1504168510628.png/" style="width: 300px"></div>

-<p style=text-align: justify">The CMC has produced a booklet which contains information on how residents can self-manage disputes on their own and the types of CMC’s mediation service that is suitable for them should their dispute require mediation.</p>
+<p style="text-align: justify">The CMC has produced a booklet which contains information on how residents can self-manage disputes on their own and the types of CMC’s mediation service that is suitable for them should their dispute require mediation.</p>

 The booklet sets out:
 * The 5-step conflict self-management process called F.O.C.U.S.